-We have reviewed the condensed consolidated statement of financial condition of Morgan Stanley Group Inc. and subsidiaries as of February 28, 1997 and the related condensed consolidated statements of income for the three-month periods ended February 28, 1997 and February 29, 1996, and the condensed consolidated statements of cash flows for the three-month periods ended February 28, 1997 and February 29, 1996.
+We have reviewed the condensed consolidated statement of financial condition of Morgan Stanley Group Inc. and subsidiaries as of February 28, 1997 and the related condensed consolidated statements of income for the three-month periods ended February 28, 1997 and February 29, 1996, and the condensed consolidated statements of cash flows for the three-month periods ended February 28, 1997 and February 28, 1997 and February 29, 1996 (not presented herein).
 These financial statements are the responsibility of the Company's management.